516-470-1961

 Tile & Stone Surrounds

 The fireplace opening itself is often faced with original brick, dated ceramic tile, or builder-grade stone that doesn’t match the style of the room.
 New tile or stone around the firebox opening — coordinated with the millwork surround above — completes the transformation.
-Kevin coordinates all tile work as part of the overall home remodeling project.
+Tile work is coordinated directly by Kevin as part of the overall project.

 TV Integration